The African Flower Elephant

 I love the African Flower pattern and the creative possibilities of using it to make 3D items.

 This elephant is made using five different African Flower motifs: Square, Pentagon, Hexagon, Heptagon and Octagon.
 It is also an excellent stash buster project, as you only need to use very small amounts of leftover sock yarn to make a motif.
 It is a Chinese model.

 My elephant was crocheted using cotton 8/4 yarn, hook n°1,5.
-Using this weight yarn my elephant has approximately 30 cm measured nose to tail, and approximately 20 cm high at the shoulder.
+With this weight yarn my elephant has approximately 30 cm measured nose to tail, and approximately 20 cm high at the shoulder.

 I crocheted: 3 squares (1 gray and 2 colored), 16 pentagons (12 gray and 4 colored), 20 hexagons (17 gray and 3 colored), 1 heptagon, 2 octagons.